Alma Rattenbury

-Alma Victoria Rattenbury (née Wolfe, also Clarke, Dolling and Pakenham; 1897/8–1935) was an English-Canadian songwriter and accused murderer.
+Alma Victoria Rattenbury (née Wolfe, also Clarke, Radclyffe Dolling and Packenham; 1897/8–4 June 1935) was an English-Canadian songwriter who was tried for murder.

 Born and educated in Canada, she was a talented musician and played with the Toronto Symphony Orchestra.
-She married for the first time to C. R. J. R. Dolling in 1914, a relative of the Earl of Caledon.
+She married for the first time to Caledon Robert John Radclyffe Dolling in 1914, a relative of the Earl of Caledon.
 With the outbreak of the First World War, her husband joined up.
 He was initially stationed in Prince Rupert, where she involved herself in entertaining the troops.
 In August 1915, they moved to England and her husband was posted to France in October 1915.
 She worked at the War Office.
 Her husband was awarded the Military Cross for bravery before being killed in action during the First Battle of the Somme.
 Following her husband's death, she volunteered with the Scottish Women's Hospitals for Foreign Service, and served with distinction in France.
 Having been wounded twice, she was awarded the French Croix de Guerre for her war service.